-The interest rate basis for outstanding bonds and notes payable is indexed to monthly or quarterly LIBOR and resulted in significantly reduced weighted average cost of funds in fiscal year 2020.
-The low rates are projected to last into fiscal 2021 and will continue to result in lower cost of funds and faster pay down of bonds and notes due to a lower portion of collections on student loans required for interest.
+The interest rate basis for outstanding bonds and notes payable is indexed to monthly or quarterly LIBOR and resulted in significantly reduced weighted average cost of funds in fiscal year 2021.
+The low rates are projected to last into fiscal 2022 and will continue to result in lower cost of funds and faster pay down of bonds and notes due to a lower portion of collections on student loans required for interest.
 Lower rates also affect student loans with variable rates that are also LIBOR indexed, resulting in reduced interest income from borrowers in addition to the effects of the gradual payoff of FFEL Program loans owned by the Authority.

-In March 2020, the Coronavirus Aid, Relief and Economic Security (CARES) Act was enacted due to the economic impacts of COVID-19.
+In March 2020, the CARES Act was enacted due to the economic impacts of COVID-19.
 One of the provisions in the Act was to suspend payment requirements and reduce interest rates to 0% on federally held student loans through September 30, 2020.
-In August 2020, these provisions were extended through December 31, 2020.
+These provisions have been extended, most recently in August 2021, through January 31, 2022.
 FFEL loans held by the Authority are not subject to the 0% interest and suspended payment benefits, and borrowers continue to make payments.

-Statements of Net Position June 30, 2020 and 2019
+Statements of Net Position June 30, 2021 and 2020